Turner Gill: Pro career

-Gill bypassed the NFL and instead signed a lucrative contract with the Canadian Football League's Montreal Concordes.
+Gill, undrafted by the NFL, went on to sign a lucrative contract with the Canadian Football League's Montreal Concordes.
 In two seasons with the Concordes, Gill had 727 pass attempts with 411 completions for 4,928 yards and 23 touchdowns to 24 interceptions.
 He also had 826 rushing yards on 173 carries and seven touchdowns.
-Gill was just beginning to reach his potential as a professional player when he suffered three concussions, two of them coming in back-to-back games against the BC Lions and Saskatchewan Roughriders Although he managed to keep the starting job until September, post-concussion issues prompted him to undergo a large battery of neurological tests during the 1985–86 offseason.
+Gill was just beginning to reach his potential as a professional player when he suffered three concussions, two of them coming in back-to-back games against the BC Lions and Saskatchewan Roughriders.
+Although he managed to keep the starting job until September, post-concussion issues prompted him to undergo a large battery of neurological tests during the 1985–86 offseason.
 On May 21, 1986—two days after the start of training camp—doctors informed the renamed Alouettes that Gill's post-concussion problems were serious enough that he would never be medically cleared to play football again, ending his career at the age of 23.
 At the time Gill had one year plus an option remaining on a three-year contract reportedly worth CAN$1.2 million.